 The older varieties of organic/chemical UV filters have been linked with so-called endocrine-disrupting properties.
 Several studies have shown that UV filters with small molecular size such as Benzophenone-3 (Oxybenzone), Homosalate, 4-Methylbenzylidene Camphor, Ethylhexyl Methoxycinnamate and Ethylhexyl Salicylate can penetrate the skin and affect the body systemically.
 These substances have been found in body fluids such as breast milk and urine and have been linked in studies to endocrine disruption.

-In addition to the suspected endocrine-disrupting risks, some UV filters carry the risk of allergic reactions, especially when they are photo-unstable meaning that they can paradoxically be broken down by the sun's rays.
-The European Commission's Scientific Committee for Consumer Products (SCCP) has, for example, particularly emphasized that Benzophenone-3, which is also called Oxybenzone on the inci list, can cause contact allergy and photoallergic reactions.
+In addition to the suspected endocrine-disrupting risks, some UV filters carry the risk of allergic reactions, especially when they are photo-unstable, meaning that they can paradoxically be broken down by the sun's rays.
+The European Commission's Scientific Committee for Consumer Products (SCCP), for example, has particularly highlighted that Benzophenone-3, which is also called Oxybenzone on the inci list, can cause contact allergy and photoallergic reactions.
 Due to these risks, in 2017 the EU reduced the permitted amount of Benzophenone-3 in sunscreens from 10% to 6%.

 Adjustments in the EU: These risks have led to adjustments in the regulatory framework, where certain substances such as 4-Methylbenzylidene Camphor are about to be banned in the EU for use in sunscreens.